Top 5 best small cars in India - IAB picks

-In the last one decade, hatchbacks have come a long way from being just the most affordable four wheeled passenger cars to much more desirable cars with versatile characters.
-Here, we have penned down five best hatchbacks available in India in terms of aspects like comfort, fuel economy (mileage) and in-cabin technologies, etc.
+In the last one decade, small cars in India have come a long way from being just the most affordable four wheeled passenger cars to much more desirable cars with versatile characters.
+Here, we have penned down five best small cars available in India in terms of aspects like comfort, fuel economy (mileage) and in-cabin technologies, etc.

 Space and comfort – Maruti Baleno